kingston-hackSpace/MediaPlayer__RaspberryPi/README.md

 ----
 # TUTORIAL

+Run a video on start-up on a Raspberry pi using a screen with HDMI ports (for high resolution) or a LCD TFT Display (low resolution).

 ----
 ## Video formats

-Compatible video formats:
+Compatible video formats: .mp4 / .mov / .mkv

-  - .mp4

-  - .mov

-  - .mkv

-Recommended:
+Avoid: 4K videos, 60 fps videos, MPEG-2

+Recommended (via HDMI):

   - .mp4